sarthakpati/OpenFederatedLearning/docs/installation_and_setup.configuration_of_defaults.rst

 FL Plans support default configurations to make it easier to share settings between FL Plans.
 This also makes it easier to customize another's plan without changing the main plan file, so you can share plans with other developers.

 The sample plans included with |prod| all depend on a defaults file for their network configurations.
-This allows a developer to set their network configuration for one spot for their various test plans.
+This allows a developer a single location in which to set their network configuration for their various test plans.

-We include an example under bin/federations/plans/defaults/network.yaml.example that you can copy then edit to be set it to be specific to you.
+We include an example under bin/federations/plans/defaults/network.yaml.example that you can copy into the default filename for this configuation, then edit to your specification.
 Let's do this now:

 1. First, we need to copy the example file that we're going to change.
 Copy it and take a look at it: